feforet/LGCIV2041-NACES/readme.md

 # Assigmnent LGCIV2041 - Numerical Analysis

-Ce dépôt Git contient tout le code utilisé dans le cadre du devoir pour le cours d'analyse numérique de l'UCLouvain, donné par les professeurs João Pacheco de Almeida et Hadrien Rattez.
+**Authors : Félix Foret and Louis Herphelin**

+This git repository contains all the scripts used in the scope of the assignment of Numerical Analysis of Civil Engineering Structures.

+Professors : João Pacheco de Almeida and Hadrien Rattez

-Assistant : Luc Simonin
+Teaching assistant : Luc Simonin

+Year : 2024 - 2025

+## Instructions

+All the python scripts have to be launched from the main folder of the repository.